Ngawi (town): Infrastructure

-Ngawi city also has a number of infrastructures, starting from the outer ring road, toll roads and green open spaces built in urban areas.
+Ngawi town also has a number of infrastructures, starting from the outer ring road, toll roads and green open spaces built in urban areas.

 The Government of Ngawi Regency, especially the PUPR Service, built the southern ring road in 1997 to reduce the number of large vehicles passing in the city which can lead to traffic jams and damaged roads There is a plan to build a northern ring road that passes outside the city, namely Pitu District and Kasreman District to build the economy of residents around the District of Ngawi in the north.
 Ngawi-Kertosono and Solo-Ngawi toll roads also have toll gates within the city.
-The purpose of building a toll gate in the Ngawi sub-district of the city is to be able to drive the economy of the people of Ngawi Regency, especially the Ngawi sub-district.
+The purpose of building a toll gate in the Ngawi District is to be able to drive the economy of the people of Ngawi Regency, especially the Ngawi District.

 There are also green open parks created in urban areas to serve as tourist attractions for local residents and residents outside the city.
 Construction of multi-storey buildings began to spread in this area, one of which is the construction of hotels and shopping centers.
 To accommodate the needs of pedestrians and tourists, the Ngawi Regency government, especially the Ngawi District, built bicycle paths on a number of main roads in Ngawi, as well as pedestrian paths that are almost evenly distributed throughout the Ngawi region.